snl-dakota/dakota/docs/user/usingdakota/studytypes/optimization.rst

 Derivative-Free Global Methods
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The discussion of derivative-free global methods is identical to that
+Much of the discussion of :ref:`Derivative-Free Local Methods <opt:methods:gradientfree:local>`
-in `1.2.2 <#opt:methods:gradientfree:local>`__, so we forego repeating
+is also applicable to derivative-free global methods, so we forego repeating
 it here.
 There are two types of global optimization methods in Dakota.

 .. _`opt:methods:gradientfree:global:descriptions`: